zacharied/anki-content-injector/README.md

 Development on this add-on is simple.
 All code is in the `__init__.py` file.
 The Makefile will create everything needed to upload the add-on to AnkiWeb.
-Then, go to the AnkiWeb add-on portal and choose to update the plugin.
-Choose the created `content-injector.zip` archive as the plugin file, and then paste the contents of the new `description.html` into the description field.
+Then, go to the AnkiWeb add-on portal and choose to update the add-on.
+Choose the created `content-injector.zip` archive as the add-on file, and then paste the contents of the new `description.html` into the description field.

 ## License